Quick Answer

 How do Monterrey Institute PM candidates actually get rejected in Big Tech interviews?

 In a Google L4 debrief last Q2, the hiring manager killed a Tec candidate not for execution missteps, but for defaulting to textbook answers on prioritization.
-The problem wasn’t the framework—it was the absence of a judgment call: "I’d ship feature A because the data says X" vs. "The data is noisy, so I’d run a 2-week experiment to isolate Y." Big Tech doesn’t pay for process recitals; it pays for the 3% of candidates who make calls under uncertainty.
+The problem wasn’t the framework—it was the absence of a judgment call: "I’d ship feature A because the data says X" vs. "The data is noisy, so I’d run a 2-week experiment to isolate Y." Big Tech doesn’t pay for process recitals; it pays for the few candidates who make calls under uncertainty.

 What’s the real difference between a Tec de Monterrey PM and a Stanford PM in interviews?